 Sexually transmitted infections

-If you’re concerned get checked out.
-The University Health Service offers free testing and screening for STI's, book your appointment now .
+The University Health Service, which offers free testing and screening for STI's.
+Book your appointment now.
 This service is only available to registered patients.

 Find out more about sexual health services and where to get tested on the NHS choices website by entering your postcode.

-University Park Campus: Anyone under the age of 25 can drop-in to the University Health Service to pick up a test kit at any time.
+University Park Campus: if you are under the age of 25, you can drop in to the University Health Service to pick up a test kit at any time.

 HealthyU hall road shows and events